 - NO CLASS.
 Required conferences.
-Bring a REVISED second draft and post a copy to the discussion board in the "Paper #1: Draft 2" forum. - Last day to Drop Courses
+Post a revised and complete draft to the discussion board in the "Paper #1: Draft 2" forum. - Last day to drop a course before withdrawal period starts.

-Wednesday, September 18, 2019
+Wednesday, September 22, 2021

-- NO CLASS: We do not meet on Wednesdays - Withdrawal without signature period begins
+- No Class.
+We do not meet on Wednesdays. - Withdrawal without faculty signature period starts.

-• NO CLASS.
+NO CLASS.
 Required conferences.
-Bring a REVISED second draft and post a copy to the discussion board in the "Paper #1: Draft 2" forum.
+Post a revised and complete draft to the discussion board in the "Paper #1: Draft 2" forum.

-• Final draft of Paper #1 due.
+• Final draft of Paper #1 due by start of class.
 See checklist for details.

-- Read and mark Paulo Freire's "The 'Banking' Concept of Education" (Documents section of class web site. - WARNING: This reading is incredibly difficult.
+- Read and mark Paulo Freire's "The 'Banking' Concept of Education" (Course Materials section of class web site. - WARNING: This reading is incredibly difficult.
 You will need to budget at least two hours to read it despite its short length.
 Use a dictionary and write questions you have about the text in the margins along with your other comments.

 - Read and mark "How to Integrate a Quote into a Paper" from the Handouts Section. - Read and mark " How to Deal with Titles" from the Handouts Section. - Read and mark "Using Sources to Inform and Support Your Argument" in A Pocket Style Manual (109-110), "Avoiding Plagiarism" (110-112), and "Integrating Sources" (113-121).
-Please put a Post-it book tab next to the ellipsis mark, brackets, long quotations, and signal phrases. - Read and mark "Quotation Marks")in A Pocket Style Manual (70-73).
+Please put a Post-it book tab next to the ellipsis mark, brackets, long quotations, and signal phrases.

+- Read and mark "Quotation Marks")in A Pocket Style Manual (70-73).
 Place a Post-it book tab next to "quotation within a quotation" and "blended quotation." - Skim and Mark "MLA Documentation Style" in A Pocket Style Manual (124-167).
 Place a Post-it book tab next to "Directory to MLA Works Cited Models," "Work in an Anthology," "Short Work from a Web Site," and "Work from a Database."

 - First draft of Paper #2 due.
-Bring 2 copies and post a copy in the "Paper #2: Draft 1" forum. - You will need at least two full pages using class format to get full credit. - Bring your copy of Freire and A Pocket Style Manual to class. - Set up your conference with me using Starfish/My Success Network on the MC3 Portal.
-Be sure to pick a non-tutoring slot on a TTh.
-The WWF slots are for my other section and held at Central Campus.
+Post a copy in the "Paper #2: Draft 1" forum. - You will need at least two full pages using class format to get full credit. - Have your copies of Freire and A Pocket Style Manual available. - Set up your conference with me using Starfish/My Success Network on the MC3 Portal.

-• NO CLASS: Required conferences.
-Bring a REVISED second draft and post a copy to the discussion board in the "Paper #2: Draft 2" forum.

-• NO CLASS: Required conferences.
-Bring a REVISED second draft and post a copy to the discussion board in the "Paper #2: Draft 2" forum.

 NO CLASS: Required conferences.
+Post a revised and complete draft to the discussion board in the "Paper #2: Draft 2" forum

+NO CLASS: Required conferences.
+Post a revised and complete draft to the discussion board in the "Paper #2: Draft 2" forum

-Bring a REVISED second draft and post a copy to the discussion board in the "Paper #2: Draft 2" forum.
+NO CLASS: Required conferences.
+Post a revised and complete draft to the discussion board in the "Paper #2: Draft 2" forum

 - Third draft of Paper #2 due.
-Bring 2 copies and post a copy in the "Paper #2: Draft 3" forum. - Read and mark "The Semi-Colon and the Colon" in Hacker (P3, 313-317). - Bring your copy of Freire and A Pocket Style Manual to class.
+Post a copy in the "Paper #2: Draft 3" forum. - Read and mark "The Semi-Colon and the Colon" in Hacker (P3, 313-317). - Have your copies of Freire and A Pocket Style Manual available.

-• Final draft of Paper #2 due.
+• Final draft of Paper #2 due by the start of class.
 See checklist for details.